jonapellet/JAAC/README.md

 ## About
 I am Jonathan Pelletier and I created jaac to help me with my job applications.
-I hope it helps you too and that it some of the drudgery out of the job application process.
+I hope it helps you too and that it takes some of the drudgery out of the job application process.